-- centos (untested since EOL of CentOS Stream 8)
+- centos

 - debian

 - rhel (deprecated)

 - ubuntu

-- rocky

-For details of which images are supported on which distributions, see the Kolla support matrix. ..
-FIXME(Alex-Welsh): At the time of writing, the Kolla support matrix is out .. of date.
+For details of which images are supported on which distributions, see the Kolla support matrix.

 5.1.3 Virtual Environments

 Python virtual environments provide a mechanism for isolating python packages from the system site packages and other virtual environments.
 Kolla-ansible largely avoids this problem by deploying services in Docker containers, however some python dependencies must be installed both on the Ansible control host and the target hosts.